 Local PTAs (per Article III, Section 2) fund the Michael Riley Memorial Scholarship annually.
 The intent is to recognize well-rounded students with outstanding academic credentials.

-The Hurd Family Trust funds the Alice Hurd Memorial Scholarship.
+The Alice Hurd Scholarship Fund funds the Alice Hurd Memorial Scholarship.
 The intent is to recognize volunteerism in students with substantial volunteer hours demonstrated for each applicant.

 Section 2: The Riley and the Hurd scholarships will be awarded to one eligible student from each of the following Bellevue School District high schools: Bellevue, Big Picture, Interlake, International, Newport, and Sammamish.
 (Homeschooled students are encouraged to apply through their Bellevue School District designated school).